wso2/k8s-api-operator/README.md

 ![alt text](https://raw.githubusercontent.com/wso2/k8s-apim-operator/master/apim-operator.png)

 The developer first approach is used when creating the API Manager Operator for Kubernetes.
-When an user requires to expose an API for the service he created, he only needs to provide the Open API definition to the Kubernetes.
-Then it will create the API and deploy his API in the WSO2 API Microgateway.
-His API is exposed as the Load Balancer service type in Kubernetes.
+When an user requires to expose an API for the service he created, he only needs to provide the Open API definition to the API Manager command line tool.
+API Manager command line tool can take open API definition take open API as input argument and pass it to kaniko job running on kubernetes.
+This job will create docker image and push it to remote registry.
+Then it will create API Microgateway runtime from that docker image and deploy it in kubernetes.
+This API will be exposed as Load Balancer service type in Kubernetes.

 #### API Manager Custom Resources for Kubernetes